Liberty Ducks - Hoisin Raspberry Sauce

 A delectable dish with some of the finest and sustainably sourced duck breasts.
 Topped with a succulent pinot noir and raspberry sauce.
 This dish is best served alongside a glass of 2017 Papapietro Perry Leras Family Vineyards Pinot Noir.

-You can substitute the duck with chicken or chicken.
+You can substitute the duck with chicken or turkey.

 Mix together wine, hoisin sauce, ginger, vinegar and cornstarch in a bowl and set aside.